 Tom kha gai is one of my favorite soups.
 Whenever I go to a Thai restaurant I order it, but until recently I’ve never made it at home.
-Partly because it features galangal.
-Something I have no idea where to buy.
+The soup features galangal, an herb I have no idea were to buy.

 The other day I was craving Tom kha gai and decided to try making a substitution.
 I used ginger instead of galangal.
 The results were wonderful.
 Here’s the recipe.

 - 2 chick thick fillets chopped (I used thigh, but you can use breast meat if you want.)

 - 2 cups chicken stock or bone broth